sn34ks/Marlin_1.8.1_BLTouch_edit/README.md

 Currently my bed on my TAZ 6 has been upgraded to a magnetic PEI coated steel bed (Like Prusa MK3S).
 I do not have the washers on the four corners of the bed so I don't have to worry about the nozzle hitting the washers.

-** IMPORTANT - if you use this firmware as it sits, the nozzle will crash into a washer.
+** IMPORTANT: SAFE ZONE - if you use this firmware as it sits, the nozzle will crash into a washer.
 You will need to modify the BLTouch safe probe area in the Conditionals_LulzBot.h so that the nozzle does not crash into the washer.
 These lines of code start at #444

 #elif defined(LULZBOT_USE_AUTOLEVELING) && defined(LULZBOT_TAZ_BED)   //BLTouch probe area
     #define LULZBOT_LEFT_PROBE_BED_POSITION       60 // Starting Point with Washers & Default Bed